grnisha/GitHub-Octopus-Workshop/Workshop/WorkshopGuide/09_Octopus_Deploy_Configuration.md

 #  Octopus Configuration

-## Octopus Configuration

-The Octopus Deployment configuration will be done using class-led instructions, but you can follow along below if you have completed previous tasks or need a refresher.

 ## Adding Environments

 Since environments are the phases you move your code through, they form the backbone of your deployment pipeline.
 Before you configure anything else, you should configure your environments.

 The most common setup is four environments.
 These are:

-1. **Development** or **Dev** for short, is for developers to experiment on.
+1. **Development** - is for developers to experiment on.
 It's generally in flux and can often be expected to be unavailable.
 1. **Test/QA** - Quality assurance teams test functionality in the test environment.
 1. **Staging/Pre-Production** - Staging is used as a final sanity check before deploying to Production.
 1. **Production** is where your end users usually use your software outside testing.

-However, we didn't design Octopus Deploy to force people to use a set of predefined environments.
 Some companies only have three environments.
 Others have many more.
 Likewise, not everyone names their environments the same way.
 One person's Test is another person's QA.
 It's essential that you can call your environments in the way that best supports your organization's needs.

 ### Adding your environment

-In our example, we will configure a single environment of **Production** so we can focus on learning about DevOps and broader concepts.
+In our example, we will configure a single environment of **Production**.

 - Logon to your Octopus instance
 - Browse to Infrastructure -> Environments